 The proposed Ordinance will establish a method to review mobilehome park space rent increases, protect Mobilehome Owners from arbitrary, capricious, or unreasonable rent increases, and ensure that mobilehome park owners, operators and/or investors receive a fair and reasonable return on their investment.
-In response to the March 4, 2019 City Council Meeting, Staff held two meetings-one with Mobilehome Owners on April 17and one with Mobilehome Park Owners and industry representatives on April 25.
-See "Summary of Public Outreach" section below for more information on both of these meetings.
+In response to the March 4, 2019 City Council Meeting, staff held two meetings--one with Mobilehome Owners on April 17 and one with Mobilehome Park Owners and industry representatives on April 25.
+See "Summary of Public Outreach" section below for more information regarding both meetings.

-Given the feedback received from both of stakeholder meetings and public comments received to the first version of the Ordinance that was presented for first reading (see Attachment B), there were two significant changes to the Ordinance since the March 4 first reading.
+Given the feedback received from both of those meetings and public comments received to the first version of the Ordinance that was presented for first reading (see Attachment B), there were two significant changes to the Ordinance since the March 4 first reading.

-The first change involves adding a section for "Just Cause for Evictions" to the Ordinance using the State of California Mobilehome Residency Law (MRL) Section 798.56 "Seven Authorized Reasons for Termination of Tenancy" as a basis.
+The first change adds a section for "Just Cause" mobilehome space tenant evictions to the Ordinance using the State of California Mobilehome Residency Law (MRL) section 798.56 "Seven Authorized Reasons for Termination of Tenancy" as a basis.
 The MRL "just cause" eviction protections prohibit the owner of a mobilehome park from terminating or refusing to renew the tenancy of an individual who rents a mobilehome space except for specific reasons.
 Examples of such reasons include the nonpayment of rent, failure of a resident to comply with a rule in a rental agreement, and conduct by the resident that constitutes a substantial annoyance to other residents.
 The MRL also includes specific requirements regarding the opportunity to correct a violation that must be provided to the resident before an eviction can occur.
 The protections of the MRL apply throughout California.

 The proposed ordinance will apply the just-cause eviction provisions of the MRL to all individuals renting a mobilehome space, regardless of the structure located thereon.
-For example, the provision will apply to individuals who locate certain types of recreational vehicles that fall under the proposed Ordinance on mobilehome spaces.
-The proposed Ordinance's just cause eviction provision applies to the rental of mobilehome spaces, but not the mobilehomes themselves.
-The rental of mobilehomes is governed by the City's Rent Review Ordinance (SLMC Chapter 4-32) and the Tenant Relocation Ordinance (SLMC Chapter 4-37) in addition to specific existing California laws regulating landlord-tenant contracts.
+For example, the provision will apply to individuals who locate certain types of recreational vehicles, defined by the Ordinance, on mobilehome spaces.
+The proposed Ordinance's just cause eviction provisions apply to the rental of mobilehome spaces, but not the mobilehomes themselves.
+The rental of mobilehomes is governed by the City's Rent Review Ordinance (SLMC Chapter 4-32) and the Tenant Relocation Ordinance (SLMC Chapter 4-37) in addition to specific existing California laws regulating landlord-tenant relations.